nagasella/esa/README.md

 ESA is a compact, header-only framework (the main reason for this is that it extensively relies on C++ templates).
 It aims at implementing the vision described in the articles linked above, organizing the game with a logic that fundamentally resembles a _relational database_ (although here the _relational_ aspect is arguably not that important).
 Its main building blocks are the following:
 * The _Entity table_ is the main data structure of ESA: it contains all the data about game objects, organized in a tabular format
 * _Entities_ are IDs that identify game objects in a unique way; they are the _row index_ of the entity table
-* _Fields_ are the _column indices_ of the table, and they represent individual variables that each entity can own (or not)
+* _Components_ are the _column indices_ of the table, and they implement the data for each entity (each entity can own (or not) every component)
-* _Entity Models_ are essentially the _types_ of the entities; they define which fields a certain type of entity owns, and which not
-* _Updaters_ are objects that work on tables and update their content.
+* _Updaters_ are objects that work on tables and update the components of entities.
 There are two types of updaters:
-    * _Entity Updaters_, which work on subsets of entities in a table based on their fields or model
+    * _Entity Updaters_, which work on subsets of entities in a table based on their components
     * _Table Updaters_, which do not necessarily process specific entities, but they can access a table's content freely
-* _Queries_ can be performed in order to filter a table - that is, look for specific entities based on a condition.
+* _Queries_ can be performed on an entity table, in order to filter it - that is, look for specific entities based on a condition.
 Also, entity tables support _Apply_ operations, which consist in applying a function iteratively on the whole table (this can allow to modify all entities that satisfy a certain condition)

-Admittedly, the naming convention is a bit different compared to the usual ECS convention (_fields_ instead of _components_, _updaters_ instead of _systems_, ...), although the basic idea remains the same.

 ## Using ESA in your project

-ESA is meant to be used with the `butano` game engine, so for instructions about how to set up DevkitARM and work with butano follow the excellent information you find [here](https://gvaliente.github.io/butano/getting_started.html).
+If you are planning to use ESA with the butano game engine, you can find excellent information about how to set up DevkitARM and butano [here](https://gvaliente.github.io/butano/getting_started.html).
 After that, just clone or download this repo and set up the butano porject Makefile to include ESA's `include` path.

+You can also use ESA with other libraries (like libtonc, libgba, ...), and for general information about the available options and how to set up your development environment check out the [getting started](https://gbadev.net/getting-started.html) page of the awesome GBAdev community website.

-Also, if you want to run the example projects, make sure that the relative path of butano defined in their Makefile matches its location on your computer: the examples are set up in such a way that the butano repo folder should be at the same level as the ESA repo folder.
+ESA comes with a few example projects, all of which are based on butano for the moment.
+If you want to run these projects, make sure that the relative path of butano defined in their Makefile matches its location on your computer.

 ## A practical example